makflakes/Recommender-System-for-QA-regarding-Islam/README.md

 2. Start the eXist-db server and 'Open Dashboard'.
 Select ```eXide - XQuery IDE```.

-3. Create a "New" file of type XML and upload the dataset present at ```/dataset/islamqa_10thousand_500.xml``` and store it at an appropriate eXist-db path.
+3. Create a "New" file of type XML and upload the dataset present at the Google Drive link named ```islamqa_final_1500.xml``` and store it at an appropriate eXist-db path.

 4. Create a "New" file of type XQuery and upload the file present at ```/xquery/onlyquery.xq``` and store it at the same location as the dataset inside eXist-db.